Joey Barton injured rival manager in tunnel push after match loss, jury told

 The prosecutor said: “Mr Barton did not stop, did not make any apology and did nothing to acknowledge what had taken place.”

-Further footage showed a bloodied Mr Stendel being helped back to the changing room.
+Further footage showed a bloodied Stendel being helped back to the changing room.

 The prosecutor said: “Football is a sport which can arouse great passion.